Beginner14 min read38 steps

 How to Write a LinkedIn Post That Gets Read (Complete Guide)

-A practical guide to writing LinkedIn posts that people actually read — hook formulas, post structure, the right length, and the formatting rules that matter on mobile.
+A practical guide to writing LinkedIn posts that people actually read — hook formulas, post structure, the right length, formatting rules that matter on mobile, and what's changed in 2026.

 210characters visible before 'see more' — your hook must work in this space